As Robert Browning once put it.

 Senator Chuck Grassley and Ron Wyden wrote a letter and proposed a bill that will permit small businesses to deduct those covered costs, which would quickly put an end into this technical problem.

-In their letter they said, “PPP, we did not intend to deny the deductibility of ordinary and necessary business expenses, nor did the small businesses expect to lose deductions for their business expenses when they apply for a PPP loan.”
+“PPP, we did not intend to deny the deductibility of ordinary and necessary business expenses, nor did the small businesses expect to lose deductions for their business expenses when they apply for a PPP loan.”